 Is the exercise worth the time?
 Remember, that for every £1 you add to the earnings you’re adding £5 or £10 (depending on the multiple) to the price you can achieve when selling your business.

-This article has been written for ByteStart by Clinton Lee.
+This guide was penned for ByteStart by Clinton Lee.
 He is an experienced M&A advisor and is passionate about helping business owners extract maximum value whether they’re selling their business through a UK business broker, or independently.